Gunga Peas Books

 Stories of the Caribbean (Mostly)

 Growing up in the Caribbean I loved disappearing into stories.
 Gunga Peas Books stories are a little silly, sometimes serious, they often capture a flavor of the Caribbean, and always celebrate diversity.
+Click on the links above to explore our site.

 An Island Girl